imtihan0032/Courier-System/README.md

 # Courier-System-WIA2005
-A courier system that shows the best courier based on various parameters and makes use of ALgorithms to provide the final result.
+A courier system that shows the best courier based on various parameters and makes use of Algorithms to provide the final result.

 Run the problem3main.py file to initiate the program.